xpl/useless/base/tier0/README.md

 ## _.cloneDeep (obj)

-Performs deep copying of an object (as underscore's `_.clone` is shallow, not copying more than 1 level deep).
+Performs deep copying of an object (as underscore's `_.clone` is shallow, copying no more than 1 level deep).

 ```javascript
 var obj  = { a: [{ b: { c: 'd' } }], b: {} }